wp-plugins/prosperent-suite/README.txt

 * Fallbacks for Auto-Linker and Auto-Comparer

 = 1.1.1 =
-* Uses native colors primarily, should allow it to work with more themese
+* Uses native colors primarily, should allow it to work with more themes
 * Fixed the transparency on the Visit Store Image

 = 1.1 =